Elizabeth Gorcey

 Elizabeth Gorcey (born January 1, 1962) is an American filmmaker, actress, and writer.
-She has held leading roles in films such as Kidco and Footloose while also producing and directing films which include Just Another Man's Story and Breast Pump & Blender.
+She has held supporting roles in films such as Kidco and Footloose while also producing and directing films which include Just Another Man's Story and Breast Pump & Blender.
 She is also the author of the children's book series Liv on Life.

 Early life and education

 Gorcey was raised in Long Branch, New Jersey and attended Long Branch High School.
+Her parents rented apartments and owned Gorcey's Plumbing and Heating.
 She was interested in acting at a young age, but began by focusing on painting and sculpting.
 She also sang with the Metropolitan Opera Company.

 Gorcey graduated high school at the age of 16 and went on to the American Conservatory Theater on a summer scholarship.
-She attended the University of Arizona and Monmouth University.
+She attended the University of Arizona and Monmouth University. for one year each.